bluwy/website/src/data/notes.md

 <!-- Useful, but too much effort, discontinued -->

+## 11 August 2023

+- Pushing to GitHub gists only work with SSH.

 ## 9 January 2022

 - Cloudflare [does not support pnpm](https://community.cloudflare.com/t/add-pnpm-to-pre-installed-cloudflare-pages-tools/288514) by default, but can be workaround with the build command `npx pnpm i --store=node_modules/.pnpm-store && npm run build` and environment variable `NPM_FLAGS` = `--version`.